brianc/node-postgres/README.md

 ### why?

-Sometimes you need to itterate through a table in chunks.
+Sometimes you need to iterate through a table in chunks.
 It's extremely inefficient to use hand-crafted `LIMIT` and `OFFSET` queries to do this.
 PostgreSQL provides built-in functionality to fetch a "cursor" to your results and page through the cursor efficiently fetching chunks of the results with full MVCC compliance.

 This actually ends up pairing very nicely with node's _asyncness_ and handling a lot of data.
 PostgreSQL is rad.